HamidRezaKhoram/TensorFlow.js-Object-Detection/README.md

 ## Setup and Installation

-1. Ensure you have [Node.js](https://nodejs.org/) installed on your computer.
-2. Clone the tutorial repository from GitHub (assuming a repository link is provided, otherwise skip this step).
+1. Clone the tutorial repository from GitHub (assuming a repository link is provided, otherwise skip this step).

 ## References